New tools to improve performance

 Spencer Grover from LevelJump shares more on this last point by adding, “Content unites the entire sales cycle – it’s a continuous thread.
 But that means that you need different pieces of content for different things, and expecting one piece to be great across all stages is wildly optimistic.
 Instead, choose the primary success metric for every piece of content you produce, then optimize for that.”

-There are a ton of metrics that you and your team can decide to track once you publish content.
+There are a ton of metrics that you and your team can decide to track once you publish content using a marketing dashboard software.
 But remember, there’s no time to waste!
 The sooner you roll up your sleeves and get started tracking how your content is performing, the more data you’ll have to utilize and learn from.